We think sustainable energy should be everyone’s business!

 We are trusted advisors for organisations looking to understand and shape policy so that they can grow the sustainable energy market.
 Our reputation is for timely advice and shrewd analysis of the sustainable energy policy landscape.
 Influencing campaigns developed by our team, grounded in thorough fact-based research and analysis have helped many clients achieve their goals and policymakers to deliver energy policy that works.

-Our team has an impressive track record.
+Our team has an impressive track record working both with commercial organisations and facilitating industry-led groups, including the Sustainable Energy Association and the Hydrogen Hub.
 Highlights since our foundation in 2012 include:

 - Our economic analysis and narrative provided the analytical grounding for a FleishmanHillard project undertaken on behalf of SHV, which was an award winner at the 2017 PA European Excellence Awards (Award 14 – Best Publication).